fpilb/fpilb.github.io/_posts/2024-12-25-obfuscated.md

  20:    133755 'WordDocument'
 ```

-To see all macros in the ole streams we can simply use `Oledump` which enables us to quickly discover possible culprits in our investigation thanks to the indicators next to the stream number.
-I have provided an overview of all possible indicators bellow:
+To see all macros in the ole streams we can use `Oledump` which enables us to quickly discover possible culprits in our investigation thanks to the indicators next to the stream number.
+Here is an overview of all possible indicators bellow:

 - M: Macro (attributes and code)
 - m: macro (attributes without code)